 | Exposure to cyber-attacks due to untimely application of patches | Systems downtime | Systems without up-to-date patches |

-| Failure to meet compliance obligations | Compliance requirements timely implementation | Loss of customer PII or PHI data |
+| Failure to meet compliance obligations | Compliance requirements timely implementation | Loss of customer data monitored using data protection. |

 What diagram illustrates the link between objectives, strategies, risks, and KRIs?